7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 - Option 2: Soak in hot water + dish soap for 20 minutes

-Drying: Air dry completely before storage
+Drying: Air dry completely before storage.

-Total cleanup time: Approximately 5 minutes per grow
+Total cleanup time: Approximately 5 minutes per grow.

 Silicone Lifespan and Care

-Normal wear: May develop cosmetic stains with certain varieties (beets, purple radish) - this doesn't affect performance
+Normal wear: May develop cosmetic stains with certain varieties (beets, purple radish).
+This doesn't affect performance.

 When to replace: